-Creativity is inherently vulnerable.
-We create from our sweat, blood, and tears, and then show the world, unsure of how it will receive our work.
 That is why so many of us shy away from stepping into our creative selves.
 We are afraid of what others will think.
-We are afraid of judgment.
+We are afraid of judgement.

-But I'm all about testing the edges of our comfort zones, because that's how we grow.
-If you feel that you haven't really tapped into that creative source, here are five tips that I have found helpful on my own journey:
+I'm all about testing the edges of our creative comfort zones, because that's how we grow.
+If you feel like you haven't really tapped into that creative source, here are five tips that I have found helpful on my own journey:

 1. Let yourself explore a highly personalized or dark theme